-Yachts for charter by Rnt Maclaren Sa.
-Mean flexibility and independence for your holiday.
+Yachts for charter by RNT Maclaren International ltd. Mean flexibility and independence for your holiday.
 This holiday or adventure experience is the perfect way to combine charm, elegance and simplicity.
 We guarantee that you will find the right yacht to charter, on time as needed, and in the most unforgettable destinations.
 Our team works hard to make your yacht charter experience, the very best one of your life!

 Motor yachts are ideal for people who want to cover larger distances in a shorter period of charter time.
 Most motor yachts “enthusiasts” say that a motor yacht’s value is determined by the dimensions of its sundeck, fly bridge and covered aft-deck.

 In a few words, such yacht provide comfortable accommodation and plenty of amenities.

 A Luxury yacht, also known as a Super yacht or Mega yacht, is a large and very expensive professionally-crewed sailing or motor yacht.